vstconsulting/vstutils/doc/config.rst

 with the exception of tablespace management.

 * **default_tablespace** - Default tablespace to use for models that don’t specify one, if the backend supports it.
   Read more at :django_topics:`Declaring tablespaces for tables <db/tablespaces/#declaring-tablespaces-for-tables>`.

 * **default_index_tablespace** - Default tablespace to use for indexes on fields that don’t specify one, if the backend supports it.
   Read more at :django_topics:`Declaring tablespaces for indexes <db/tablespaces/#declaring-tablespaces-for-indexes>`.

-* **databases_without_cte_support** - A comma-separated list of database section names that do not support CTEs (Common Table Experssions).
+* **databases_without_cte_support** - A comma-separated list of database section names that do not support CTEs (Common Table Expressions).

 .. warning::